tillo13/now_gpt/README.md

 For visual guidance, refer to the screenshots located in the `/screenshots/` directory:

+1. `ui_page.png` - UI Page setup for the chat interface.
+2. `script_include.png` - Script Include setup for processing conversations.
-1. `rest1.png` - Basic REST configuration.
+3. `rest1.png` - Basic REST configuration.
-2. `rest2.png` - REST method details.
+4. `rest2.png` - REST method details.
-3. `rest3.png` - Completed REST message setup.
+5. `rest3.png` - Completed REST message setup.

-These images demonstrate the configuration of the REST API connection within ServiceNow, crucial for the integration.
+These images demonstrate the configuration of various components necessary for the integration within ServiceNow and OpenAI.

 ## Conclusion